Stochastic Modeling and Simulation of Viral Evolution: Introduction

-\paragraph{Transient phase and recovery time.} The initial phase of the time evolution of a branching process, which corresponds to the beginning of the viral infection occurring after a transmission bottleneck when a very limited number of particles are transmitted.
-It comprises the acute infection phase and is characterized by an initial exponential growth of the population, resulting in a viremia peak, followed by a slower viral load decrease towards the stabilization of the population size (also referred as \emph{viral set point} in clinical settings).
-The expected time (represented in the model by the number of viral generations) for the relaxation towards an equilibrium is called \emph{recovery time}.
-We put forward a natural way to define the recovery time in terms of a characteristic time derived from the decay of the mean auto-correlation function of the branching process and we deduce an expression for the characteristic time in terms of $d$, $b$ and $R$.
+We start with the description of the computational platform (its interface, output and main simulation routine).
+Then we proceed to use some of the theoretical results of~\cite{ABCJ13b,ABCJ13a} to validate the program with several simulation experiments that can be read independently from each other and are used to evaluate distinct features of the program.
+Finally, we perform two additional simulation experiments to address the main questions of this paper: \begin{enumerate}[(1)] \item What is the impact of fitness distributions on the evolution of the phenotypic model and how to measure it? \item Is there an extinction mechanism similar to the ``mutational meltdown'' in the phenotypic model? \end{enumerate}

-\paragraph{Fitness distributions.} These are location-scale families of discrete distributions that control progeny sizes at each replication cycle.
+\paragraph{Role of fitness distributions.} The fitness distributions of the phenotypic model are discrete distributions forming location-scale families parameterized by the replicative classes that control the progeny sizes at each replication cycle.
 They can be seen as representing distinct ``compartments'' in the host which can be more favorable or pose restrictions to the viral replication process.
 For instance, some distributions have a positive influence on the replication, by enhancing the replication of particles in the higher replicative classes, while other distributions have an opposite effect.
 Examples of favorable compartments would be sites associated with immune privilege, or with lower concentration of antiviral drugs, or allowing for cell to cell virus transmission.
 Unfavorable compartments are sites with high antiviral drug penetration, small number of target cells, or accessed by elements of host responses as antibodies, citotoxic cells and others.
 In this sense, we may think of fitness distributions as an environmental component during viral evolution.
-We showed that the impact of the fitness distributions on the branching process is subtle and can not be detected by quantities that depend only on the first moments of the process.
-Nevertheless, a new quantity, called \emph{populational variance}, is capable to detect the influence of different fitness distributions.
+We show that the impact of the fitness distributions on the branching process is subtle and can not be detected by quantities that depend only on the first moments of the process.
+Nevertheless, we introduce a new quantity, called \emph{populational variance}, that is capable to detect the influence of different fitness distributions and is analytically and computationally tractable.

-Finally, we propose a unifying principle underlying two mechanisms of extinction of a virus population.